Recent Storm Damage Posts

 When and Where Do Hurricanes Likely Occur?

 Hurricanes form during this season because of two factors: warm ocean waters (80 degrees or higher) and weak vertical winds (little change in wind direction and/or speed with height) are most common.
-This is also the season with the highest frequency of west-moving weather disturbances in the tropics that eventually develop into hurricanes.
+This is the season with the highest frequency of west-moving weather disturbances in the tropics that develop into hurricanes.

 Six Tips to Prepare For a Hurricane